 The surgery to place implant posts themselves takes approximately 2.5 to 3.5 hours per arch.

-How Much Does It Cost to Get a Full Mouth of Dental Implants in Canada?
+Cost of Full Mouth of Dental Implants in Canada

-The cost of full plate dental implants in Canada ranges between $7,000 and $28,000 per arch.
-The exact price to replace all your teeth varies case by case and depends on the type of procedure and whether additional bone grafting is required.
+The cost of full mouth dental implants in Canada ranges between $7,000 and $28,000 per arch.
+The exact price to replace all your teeth depends on the type of procedure and whether additional bone grafting is required.